QuarkNerd/blog/dsmith/_posts/2017-01-10-consumer-driven-contracts-using-pact.md

 ## Conclusion

 This was a basic introduction to Consumer Driven Contract testing with Pact.
 Since it is such a fully-featured library there were plenty of topics which aren't covered here.
-To keep things simple I haven't used [regular expression/flexible matching](https://github.com/realestate-com-au/pact/wiki/Regular-expressions-and-type-matching-with-Pact) or [provider states](https://github.com/realestate-com-au/pact/wiki/Provider-states), however, I would recommend looking into these topics and perhaps implementing them as an exercise.
+To keep things simple I haven't used [regular expression/flexible matching](https://docs.pact.io/getting_started/matching#regular-expressions) or [provider states](https://docs.pact.io/getting_started/provider_states), however, I would recommend looking into these topics and perhaps implementing them as an exercise.

 Pact seems like a really useful and well thought-out tool and I would definitely recommend giving it a go if you're considering introducing Consumer Driven Contracts into your pipeline.
 Being able to test your mocks and avoid drifting from the real provider over time feels like a killer feature for me.

-To learn more about Pact the [documentation](https://docs.pact.io/) and [project wiki](https://github.com/realestate-com-au/pact/wiki) are great sources of further information and there is also support available on the project [Gitter](https://gitter.im/realestate-com-au/pact).
+To learn more about Pact see the [documentation](https://docs.pact.io/) or visit the project [Slack](https://slack.pact.io).